-Running on the treadmill for 3-5 miles is no problem for most runners – especially if you have an interesting treadmill workout to do.
-But the monotonous physical and mental repetition of the treadmill can cause significant boredom when you’re running 10 or more miles.
-And if you’re doing a 16-20 miler to prepare for your spring marathon, treadmill running can feel downright torturous for that long.
+Running on the treadmill for 3-5 miles is no problem for most runners, especially if you have an interesting treadmill workout to do.
+However, the physical and mental repetition of the treadmill can cause significant boredom when you are running for longer than 90 minutes.
+If you’re doing a 16 to 20 miler to prepare for your spring marathon, treadmill running can feel downright insufferable.

 That said, sticking to your training plan and getting your long run done is far better than skipping out on your long run.
 Treadmill long runs can be successful and possibly even enjoyable if you approach them with the right attitude and a plan to keep them interesting.

 Why Treadmill Running May Be Beneficial for Winter Long Runs